hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 - Wrap model module by using LightningModule, for that we will define some main functions:
   - def training_step : calculate {loss, metric}, logging in each train step
   - def validation_step: calculate {loss, metric}, logging in each valid step
-  - def validation_epoch_end: calculate {loss, metric}, logging in each epoch by using info of validation_step
+  - def validation_epoch_end: calculate {loss, metric}, logging in each epoch by using infos of validation_step
-  - def configure_optimizers: which optimization and learning rate scheduler we use for training.
+  - def configure_optimizers: which optimization and learning rate scheduler we use for the training.
-  -

 ##  4.1 Define model by using `segmentation_models_pytorch`

-For the convenience, we use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to define our model. `Segmentation_models_pytorch` is a high level API, it helps us build a sementic segmentation model with only some lines of code.
+For convenience, we use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to define our model. `Segmentation_models_pytorch` is a high level API, it helps us build a sementic segmentation model with only some lines of code.

 ```
 import segmentation_models_pytorch as smp